najaraasif/najaraasif/README.md

 ---

-## About Me
+## About

-- 🐍 **Python & backend engineering** — REST APIs, services, and CLI tooling
+- **Backend engineering** — REST APIs, services, and CLI tooling in Python
-- 📊 **Data work** — ETL, validation, quality checks, and analytics with Pandas & NumPy
+- **Data engineering** — ETL, validation, quality checks, and analytics with Pandas and NumPy
-- 🧪 **Testing-first** — pytest, property-based testing with Hypothesis, CI on every push
+- **Testing and verification** — pytest, property-based testing with Hypothesis, CI on every push
-- ⚛️ **Full stack** — JavaScript, TypeScript, React, and Next.js
+- **Full stack** — JavaScript, TypeScript, React, and Next.js
-- 🤖 **AI evaluation** — designing and grading benchmark tasks for frontier model evaluation
+- **AI evaluation** — designing and grading benchmark tasks for frontier model evaluation

-- 🚀 Focused on software that is **practical, reliable, and verifiable**
+Focused on software that is practical, reliable, and verifiable.

 ---